Turn On the Night

 "Turn On the Night" is a song by the American rock band Kiss from their 1987 studio album Crazy Nights.
 It was the album's third and final single.

 Background and writing

 The song was written by Paul Stanley and Diane Warren.
 As she says, she hadn't written many hits at that time, but Paul Stanley believed in her.
 Stanley in his turn says that it was Warren who came up with the title for the song and that she played the key role in its writing.
+As of 2023, Kiss has never performed the song live.

 Music video

 The music video was directed by Marty Callner.
 It was shot in Worcester, Massachusetts on January 27, 1988.

 Commercial performance

 "Turn On the Night" charted only in the UK, where it reached #41.